CHOKHANIYASH/StreamBridge/Readme.md

 # 📖 StreamBridge – Video Sharing Website 🚀
+(The server code in Spring Boot is available at [https://github.com/CHOKHANIYASH/StreamBridge_spring])

 StreamBridge is a platform that allows users to upload videos and receive an HLS-formatted URL for efficient streaming.
 Users can view, share, and manage their videos seamlessly.